mads-obrien/mads-obrien.github.io/pages/press.md

 #### :page_with_curl: Peer-reviewed Articles
-- **Preprint, in review.** Omara, M., Gautam, R., **O'Brien, M.**, Himmelberger, A., Franco, A., Meisenhelder, K., Hauser, G., Lyon, D., Chulakadaba, A., Miller, C., Franklin, J., Wofsy, S., and Hamburg, S. (2023).
+- Omara, M., Gautam, R., **O'Brien, M.**, Himmelberger, A., Franco, A., Meisenhelder, K., Hauser, G., Lyon, D., Chulakadaba, A., Miller, C., Franklin, J., Wofsy, S., and Hamburg, S. (2023).
 Developing a spatially explicit global oil and gas infrastructure database for characterizing methane emission sources at high resolution, Earth Syst.
 Sci.
-Data Discuss. [doi.org/10.5194/essd-2022-452.](https://doi.org/10.5194/essd-2022-452)
+Data Discuss. [doi.org/10.5194/essd-15-3761-2023.](https://doi.org/10.5194/essd-15-3761-2023){:target="_blank"}

 *From the abstract: "[W]e develop a spatially explicit database of global oil and gas infrastructure, focusing on the acquisition, curation, and integration of public-domain geospatial datasets reported by official government sources, industry, academic, and other non-government entities."*